 - Create a scorecard.
 Make sure it features achievable and measurable goals and keep it visible on your site, tracking your progress.
 Be honest about any setbacks – you want the tone to be authentic, not promotional.

 - Use social media.
 Don’t just tell your customers what you’re doing; solicit their ideas, experiences, and concerns to get them invested in your projects.
-Make sure you use multiple digital platforms – such as blogs, Facebook, Twitter, and a YouTube channel – to reach people with different media preferences.
+Make sure you use multiple digital platforms – blogs, Facebook, Twitter, and a YouTube channel – to reach people with different media preferences.

 - Repurpose your CSR reports.
 Using charts, stories, and photos in your annual reports and newsletters will appeal to stakeholders and shareholders alike.